voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `String`

-String.
-It defines the options for the nfs filesystem, when adding entries to /etc/fstab on a client node.
+It defines the options for the NFS filesystem, when adding entries to `/etc/fstab` on a client node.

 Default value: `$nfs::params::client_nfs_options`